FAQGURU/FAQGURU/topics/en/javascript.md

 * https://github.com/kennymkchan/interview-questions-in-javascript

 [[↑] Back to top](#JavaScript)
 ### Find the intersection of two arrays.
 An intersection would be the common elements that exists within both arrays.
 In this case, these elements should be unique!
-(Senior)

 ```js
 var firstArray = [2, 2, 4, 1];